MithrilJS/mithril.js/docs/hyperscript.md

 // <div id="box">hello</div>
 ```

 The `m()` function does not actually return a DOM element.
-Instead it returns a [virtual DOM node](vnodes.md), or *vnode*, which is a javascript object that represents the DOM element to be created.
+Instead it returns a [virtual DOM node](vnodes.md), or *vnode*, which is a JavaScript object that represents the DOM element to be created.

 ```javascript
 // a vnode